Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Methods

 We performed detailed binary modeling using the release version \texttt{mesa-r15140} of the Modules for Experiments in Stellar Astrophysics (\texttt{MESA}) stellar evolution code \citep{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023}.
 Our He star models were constructed following the methodology outlined in recent studies \citep[e.g.,][]{Fragos2023,lv2023,Qin2024_gap,Qin2024_casebb}.
 Throughout this work, we adopted a solar metallicity of $Z_{\odot} = $ 0.0142 \citep{Asplund2009}.

-We modeled convection using the mixing-length theory \citep{MLT1958}, adopting a mixing-length parameter of $\alpha_{\rm mlt}=1.93$.
+We modeled convection using the mixing-length theory \citep{MLT1958}, adopting a mixing-length parameter of $\alpha_{\rm mlt}=1.93$, consistent with the value used in the \texttt{POSYDON} framework \citep{Fragos2023}.
 Convective boundaries were determined based on the Ledoux criterion, with a step-overshooting parameter of $\alpha_{\rm p} = 0.335\, H_{\rm p}$, calibrated to match the observed drop in rotation rates of massive main-sequence stars \citep{Brott2011}, where $H_{\rm p}$ represents the pressure scale height at the Ledoux boundary.
 Semiconvection was included in the He star models following \cite{Langer1983}, with an efficiency parameter of $\alpha_{\rm sc}=1.0$.
 For nucleosynthesis calculations, we employed the \texttt{approx21.net} reaction network.

 We modeled rotational mixing and angular momentum transport as diffusive processes \citep{Heger2000}, incorporating the effects of the Goldreich–Schubert–Fricke instability, Eddington–Sweet circulations, as well as secular and dynamical shear mixing.
 The efficiency of diffusive element mixing was set to $f_{\rm c} = 1/30$, following \cite{Chaboyer1992,Heger2000}.
 To account for the sensitivity of the $\mu$-gradient to rotationally induced mixing, we mitigated its impact by multiplying $f_\mu = 0.05$, as recommended by \cite{Heger2000}.